5 topics to discuss with aging parents

 3. Extra care – Many parents won’t tell the family that they require some amount of daily assistance, so instead it’s up to adult children to stay in touch every day and try and decide if Mom or Dad may need extra care.

-4. Home medical alert system – These devices can provide seniors with a way to instantly send a personal emergency response message to family caregivers or doctors, so they can get help in the case of an unexpected injury.
+4. Home medical alert systems – These devices can provide seniors with a way to instantly send a personal emergency response message to family caregivers or doctors, so they can get help in the case of an unexpected injury.

 5. Caregiver conversations – Talk to relatives, family and friends about responsibilities.
 This can create a network of support and help prevent burnout.